Tung-Sol: 5594

 In Tele-Tech and Electronic Industries, there was an August 1954 advertisement by Chatham Electronics, describing and showing a 5594 Xenon thyratron that operated at -55C to +90C temperature range.
 In the Tung-Sol price guide of 1959, it was brand X with description, "Xenon High Voltage Thyratron" and manufactured at the Livingston plant for $12.60.

 5651-WA

 Another military specification component was the 5651-WA voltage reference tube.
 It had stable performance and rugged applications design.
 This model had specification that were available for commercial or reliable MIL type tubes needed for military requirements.
 Chatham in February 1956 was manufacturing this at Livingston plant during the ownership with Gera Corporation.
 This 5651-WA was available as military specification, MIL-E-1, numbered as 825A with brand JAN, in the Tung-Sol October 1, 1959 price list with a government price of $2.50, net price bulked packed.
 It was described as a "Rugged Miniature 87V Reference tube."

+5881

+The 5881 is a beam power tube designed by Tung-Sol and introduced in 1950.
+The 5881 is an improved direct replacement for the 6L6 in any equipment originally using the 6L6 and facilitates new amplifier designs producing greater power output than those using 6L6's.
+The plate and screen power dissipation ratings of the 5881 are 120% of those of the 6L6.
+5881's that were manufactured by Tung-Sol in the U.S. include gold plating of the control grid to reduce control grid emission and carbon treatment of the screen grid to reduce screen grid secondary emission while increasing screen grid thermal emissivity.
+The cathode sleeve is of pure electrolytic nickel.
+The anode is of carbon treated, extra thick nickel to facilitate the increased power dissipation rating.
+The anode is also zirconium painted to absorb gas if the tube is overheated.
+Button stem construction, dual mica supports and shorter overall length are said to make the tube more mechanically robust than the 6L6.
+In the 21st century, various companies manufacture and offer tubes as type 5881 to meet market demand for equipment maintenance and for use in newly manufactured equipment.